jonathantopf/Mayaseed/_posts/2013-12-10-autotranslating_materials.md

 Reference
 ---------

 Below is a set of images I created to help when creating materials in Maya.
-Each plots various attributes of a Maya Phong against another material attribute.
+Each image plots various attributes of a Maya Phong against another material attribute.

 [![Reflectivity x Transparency](/images/reflectivity_transparency.jpg)](/images/reflectivity_transparency.jpg)